theristes/go-wasm-newsapi/README.md

 # Go-wasm-newsapi

-This is a GO app using wasm and consuming the REST API NewsApi.org
+This is a GO app using Webassembly and consuming the REST API NewsApi.org

 Hosting on firebase